Saad, Binnington help Blues hold off Avalanche 3-2

-Robert Thomas and Jordan Kyrou also scored for the Blues, who had their moms join them on the trip to Denver and Chicago.
+Robert Thomas and Jordan Kyrou also scored for the Blues, who had their moms join them on the trip.

-”Your mom’s the backbone of your childhood.
-They’re there for you ever since you’re a kid,” Thomas said. ”Pretty special to get a win in front of them.”

-St. Louis committed two late penalties – tripping and delay of game calls – to go down two skaters.
-And when the Avalanche pulled goalie Alexandar Georgiev for an extra attacker, the Blues dodged a 6-on-3 disadvantage for the final minute to win their third straight game.
+St. Louis committed two penalties to go down two skaters.
+And when the Avalanche pulled goalie Alexandar Georgiev for an extra skater, the Blues dodged a 6-on-3 disadvantage for the final minute to win their third straight game.

-”That’s probably not the look you want to give up, especially against this team,” Thomas said of going against the NHL’s top power-play unit entering the game. ”Can’t give enough credit to those three guys out there and Binner.
-They did an amazing job.”

-On his goal, Saad was passing from down low when the puck deflected off the stick of defenseman Cale Makar and then bounced in past Georgiev’s skate that was pressed against the post.
+On his goal, Saad appeared to be passing from down low when the puck deflected off the stick of defenseman Cale Makar and then bounced in past Georgiev’s skate that was pressed against the post.

 Mikko Rantanen and Artturi Lehkonen had goals for a banged-up Avalanche team that had won four in a row.
 Georgiev stopped 36 shots.